 |Drag||Charles Hawtrey as a surprisingly believable nurse.|

 Following Carry On Sergeant's success Peter Rogers hoped to make a drama, however Anglo Amalgamated wanted another comedy.
 Rogers owned the film rights to a play called Ring For Catty by Patrick Cargill and Jacke Beale, based in a tuberculosis sanatorium.
 Although not a comedy, the play contained comic moments, and was used as the start for what became Carry On Nurse.
-However as so many changes were made that nothing remained of the original play, Rogers would later adapt the it more faithfully as Twice Round the Daffodils in 1962.
+However as so many changes were made that nothing remained of the original play, Rogers would later adapt it more faithfully as Twice Round the Daffodils in 1962.

 This is writer Norman Hudis' only Carry On which didn't involve incompetent staff.
 His wife, Rita Hudis5, was a nurse who helped provide some ideas, however Hudis hit writer's block until he was rushed into hospital with appendicitis.
 Inspired, after being discharged he wrote the script in a week, saying,

 Rogers tried to cast the same actors from Carry On Sergeant, but Dora Bryan was unavailable due to stage commitments.
-Rogers then cast someone who had appeared in many of his wife's films; Joan Sims.
+Rogers replaced her with Joan Sims. who had appeared in many of his wife's films.
 The medical equipment seen in the film was loaned from the Bermondsey Work Group Hospital Management Committee, the Central Middlesex Group Hospital and the Royal National Orthopaedic Hospital.
 The building itself was Pinewood Studio's Heatherdean Hall.